FigEx2: Visual-Conditioned Panel Detection and Captioning for Scientific Compound Figures: Related Work

 \subsection{Reinforcement Learning for Captioning}

 Reinforcement learning (RL) optimizes non-differentiable sequence-level objectives, building on REINFORCE~\cite{williams1992simple} and early policy-update recipes~\cite{ranzato2015sequence}.
 Self-critical sequence training (SCST)~\cite{rennie2017self} stabilized this paradigm by using greedy baselines to optimize lexical metrics like METEOR~\cite{banerjee2005meteor}.
 To capture deeper semantics, rewards evolved from BERTScore~\cite{zhang2019bertscore} and visual-semantic embeddings~\cite{ren2017deep} to CLIP-style similarity~\cite{radford2021learning, hessel2021clipscore}, which facilitates more distinctive descriptions~\cite{cho2022fine}.
 Recently, multi-objective formulations such as MOCHa~\cite{ben2023mocha} leverage RL to balance adequacy and faithfulness while mitigating hallucinations.
-This trajectory toward multi-dimensional alignment informs our approach to ensuring the clinical validity of generated reports.